-Jones, who stopped the rot of a four-fight losing streak in June of last year, has been using his valuable knowledge for coaching local boxers as he awaits another call to hit the road.
+Jones, who stopped the rot of a four-fight losing streak in June last year, has been using his valuable knowledge to coach local boxers as he awaits another call to hit the road.

 Now 34, it’s been eight years since Jones became the subject of attention across the Atlantic for giving Brook all the trouble he needed and more in a wafter-thin majority decision loss.

 Known ever since as a ‘have gloves will travel’ kind of fighter, Jones has since fought six times in the United Kingdom, twice in Mexico, and once in Canada.

 In one of those Mexican contests, Jones was clearly robbed of a decision against former world champion Antonio Margarito.

 So what’s next for Jones, and how’s he been coping with the current situation around the world? – WBN caught up with him this week to find out.

 “I’ve been ok for the most part.
 I’m a little heavy right now (laughs), but I haven’t gotten sick, so that’s a good thing,” Jones exclusively told World Boxing News.

 “It’s been very frustrating, considering I worked so hard to get in shape for my comeback win.
 But honestly, I have no one to blame but myself for the inactivity.

 “This has been due to out-of-the-ring issues beyond my control.
 As of now, I have no promoter.
 I only have my management team.

 “I’m looking forward to hopping back in the ring at least by the end of the year.
 I really don’t think I’ll be ready to fight for another two to three months, though.